Gostisbehere has 3 assists, Flyers beat Canucks 3-2

 Having already allowed a power-play goal in the first, the Canucks gave up another 1:27 later when Schenn wheeled into the high slot and ripped a shot past a screened Miller, who made 35 saves against the Flames on Saturday night.

-Schenn's 18th goal of the season was also his league-leading 14th with the man advantage.
+It was Schenn's 18th goal of the season.

-Granlund got Vancouver on the board at 3:43 on a slick deflection for his 15th.

-Neuvirth made a nice stop on Brandon Sutter midway through the period, but Hansen got Vancouver within one at 12:42 after Bo Horvat cut hard to the net.
+Granlund got Vancouver on the board at 3:43 on a slick deflection for his 15th, and Hansen pulled Vancouver within one at 12:42 after Bo Horvat cut hard to the net.
 The puck popped out front to Hansen, who chipped a fluttering shot past Neuvirth's glove for his sixth.

 The Canucks nearly tied it seconds later when Reid Boucher jumped on a terrible turnover by Michael Del Zotto in the Flyers end, but Neuvirth was there to make a point-blank glove save.